 All negative decisions issued by the IPAC can be appealed before the Court of Appeals within 14 days.
 The onward appeal before the Court of Appeals examines only points of law and does not have suspensive effect.
 Moreover, this remedy is not communicated in the decision that rejects the appeal before the IPAC.

 When the IPAC accepts an appeal, the decision of the Asylum Service is cancelled.
-The Court may either return the decision to the Asylum Service to be reviewed or directly grant refugee status or subsidiary protection.[81]
+The Court may either return the decision to the Asylum Service to be reviewed or directly grant refugee status or subsidiary protection.[85]
 If a lawyer submits an appeal without including a request to grant status, the Court will only annul the decision and order review.
-It has been noted that lawyers do this mostly due to lack of knowledge on refugee law or in lesser cases when there may be procedural issues but the case is weak on merits.
+It has been noted that lawyers do this mostly due to lack of knowledge on refugee law or, in lesser cases, when there may be procedural issues but the case is weak on merits.[86]
 It has also been noted that certain judges will proceed with the ex nunc examination of the case and grant status.
 Others prefer to annul and order review, especially when there are procedural matters.
-In such cases they often mention in the decision that if not returned to the Asylum Service the applicant will lose one instance of examination.
-Finally, there are also cases where the Asylum Service will revoke their decision especially when it is evident that there were serious procedural issues.[82]
+In such cases, they often site that only the annulment of the contested decision and the referral of the case back to the administration, meaning the Asylum Service, can ensure that the case will be re-examined based on the full implementation of the legal and procedural guarantees for a full and fair examination of the asylum application.[87]
+Lastly, there are also cases where the Asylum Service will revoke their decision especially when it is clearly evident that there were serious procedural issues.[88]

 Procedure